Staten Island Passenger Vehicle Accident Lawyers

 Why You Should Choose Dansker & Aspromonte Associates

-We handle a broad range of personal injury cases, including motor vehicle, premises, construction site, nursing home, slip and fall, daycare or school, and many other actions.
-To learn more about how we can help you, call us today at (212) 732-2929 for your free consultation.
+We handle a broad range of personal injury cases, including motor vehicle accident, premises liability, construction site injury, nursing home abuse, slip and fall accident, daycare or school injury, and many other actions.
+To learn more about how we can help you, call us today at (212) 540-2987 for your free consultation.